sampatbadhe/Book-Store/.github/ISSUE_TEMPLATE/feature_request.md

 ```

 ### Linked Ticket

-It links other issues that are either dependent on this issue or vise Versa.
+NOTE: It links other issues that are either dependent on this issue or vise Versa.

-### State the due date
+### Due date

-Expected date of completion of the task
+NOTE: Expected date of completion of the task

-### Add relevant attachments
+### Attachments

-Mockups, images, flow diagrams related to the feature (if applicable)
+NOTE: Mockups, images, flow diagrams related to the feature (if applicable)

 ### Priority

-The creator can set the priority to implement(Urgent, High, Medium or Low)
+Urgent / High / Medium / Low

 ### Story Points

-Estimates the difficulty of implementing a given story, which is an abstract measure of effort required to implement it.
+NOTE: Estimates the difficulty of implementing a given story, which is an abstract measure of effort required to implement it.
 In simple terms, a story point is a number that tells the team about the difficulty level of the story.

+### QA Needed _(Add QA Checklist if applicable)_

+Yes / No